Skip to main content

 • The feature branch cannot be merged automatically because there are changes both in main and in the feature branch.

-• Close.
+• You are close.
 What type of changes prevent automatic merges?

 5.